nmhoward1/Chewy_Marketing_Data_Analysis_Project/README.md

 - Pivot table visualizations and charts are stored in the `Images/` folder.
 - Screenshots highlight key trends in channel and campaign performance.
-- Include at least 2 pivot table charts and 2 insight charts to showcase data-driven conclusions.

 ---